johannschopplich/kirby-locked-pages/README.md

 The field group `fields/locked-pages` is registered globally by the plugin.

+> ℹ️ Note: The homepage and error page are not lockable.
+Although it is possible to add the fields, they will have no effect.

 ### Templates

 You probably want to customize the template which will show the password form.
 The [template provided](templates/locked-pages-login.php) is suited to be used as-is, but you are welcome to create a `locked-pages-login.php` template inside your `site/templates` folder.
 The plugin's included template may be used as a starting point.